logichub/brande-help-center/section-8-dashboard/navigate-settings.md

 Navigate to **Account > Custom Fields** to configure project metadata.

-If you need to track additional information on projects (e.g., "Client Name", "Campaign Type", "Approval Status"), create custom fields here.
+If you need to track additional information on projects (for example, "Client Name", "Campaign Type", "Approval Status"), create custom fields here.

 Custom fields appear on all projects for this brand.

-[NEEDS REVIEW: exact custom field creation UI]
+The page heading is **Custom Fields**, the entry point uses the dashed empty-state pill **Add custom fields**, and the create dialog itself is titled **Add Custom Field** with a **Create Field** primary button.
+Field types include text, number, URL, date, single-select, multi-select, and checkbox.

 ## API Keys